sboden/odtphp/README.md

 I always recommend using UTF-8 internally within the application and handling encoding/decoding at the boundaries.

-#### How do I upgrade from v1 to v2?
+#### How do I upgrade from v1/v2 to v3?

-While it is a breaking change, as long as you only use `odtphp` and don't use any of its internals you should be fine by just upgrading the odtphp library.
+While it is a breaking change, as long as you only use `odtphp` and don't use any of its internals you should be fine by just upgrading the odtphp library to v3.

 If you inherit from Odf or you use some internal things in the odtphp library, then all bets are off.